 Study Hall promotes community and collaboration in the media industry and publishes original reporting on digital media and entertainment.
 It was founded in 2015 in Brooklyn, New York, by Kyle Chayka and P.E.
-Moskowitz as a coworking space for freelance writers and over time has grown into an organization of over 7,000 subscribers.
+Moskowitz as a coworking space for freelance writers and over time has grown into an organization with over 3,000 subscribers.

 We provide education about journalism as an industry and career as well as analysis and breaking news, taking on the stories emerging in the discourse every week.
 We also work with clients like brands and other publications with editorial consulting and classified ads.

-If you have any questions about Study Hall, including about our staff, or want to send us feedback, email firstname.lastname@example.org.
-If you are a member and are running into technical issues, the email is email@example.com.
+If you have any questions about Study Hall, including about our staff, or want to send us feedback, email [email protected].

-If you haven’t filled out this survey, we can’t add you to the system, so fill it out!
+We need you to fill out our new subscriber survey!
+There’s one for Listserv subscribers, and another for Network subscribers.
+If you haven’t filled out the survey, we can’t add you to the system, so fill it out!
 As soon as you sign up, you’ll have access to Study Hall’s website — articles, how-tos, and more.
 For everything else, you may need to wait a few days, and during busy periods up to a week, before you’re added.
 You’ll get notifications as soon as you’re added to the Listserv and our Slack (if you signed up for the Network tier).
-If it’s been over a week and you’re still not in the system, email email@example.com.
+If it’s been over a week and you’re still not in the system, email [email protected].
 Don’t request access to our Google Docs.
 If you can’t access them, send an email.

 We highly recommend you read our user guide before posting anything on the Listserv, Slack, or anywhere else.
 We also periodically send out community updates that are written by users—fun little personal journeys through Study Hall.
 Search our site for “community update” to read them.
 And finally, as we say in the user guide, lurk!
 There’s so much to take in and learn from Study Hall that it can feel like too much.
 Hang around for a week or two and just watch how others use it, and you’ll get the hang of it in no time.